 - Vistaprint.com – Everybody and their dog uses them.

 - Clubflyers.com – glossy on both sides, which means you can’t write on the back, but the print quality is excellent.

 - Overnightprints.com – (Overnightprints coupons!)
 Hence the name, they offer overnight printing. (very handy if you’re like me and put stuff off for the last minute)

 “What’s the title of this?
 Where was it taken?
 How much does it cost?”

 There are a zillion ways of doing this.
 Come up with something that complements your own style.
 Some artists print a little price tag and wedge it in the corner of the frame, some use sticky labels, some people leave the price off altogether to encourage haggling.

-These little guys were designed in Illustrator and printed on presentation paper.
+I designed these little guys in Illustrator and printed on matte paper.
 They are the size of business cards, and then glued to black foamcore (my first version used Super 77 adhesive).
 A little strip of velcro makes them hang on the carpeted panels.
-As for the glossy surface, I was tired of them getting dinged up during transport, so I had my local frame shop put them together and coat them with a layer of print guard.
-They use a dry mounting technique, and the total cost was around $10 for each 8.5×11″ sheet.

 Another cool technique I saw was an artist using little tile pieces with the price written in sharpie.
 That way you could wipe them off and write something else on there without having to print anything!